mirror/dd-wrt/src/router/opennds/docs/source/customize.rst

 Where [tmpfs_dir] is the operating system "temporary" tmpfs mount point.
 This will be  /tmp /run or /var and is automatically detected.

-Details of how the script works are contained in comments in the script theme_click-to-continue.sh
+Details of how the script works are contained in comments in the script theme_click-to-continue-basic.sh

 Pre-Installed dynamic User/email Login page sequence